 Fiona Reeves lives in Manchester, UK with her husband Mark, and two children.
 Since their cat, Bertie, died at the ‘geriatric’ age of 18 they now have two pet gerbils (which the kids named Jason and Gram).
 The gerbils are both very tame, but Gram is the most bold and adventurous.

-I have primarily and always worked as a Software Engineer and Website Developer, but have also dabbled in mug, bag, cushion, phone case, t-shirt and greeting card design at the same time.
-I have stores at Etsy, notonthehighstreet.com, Redbubble and Society6.
+I have primarily and always worked as a Software Engineer and Website Developer, but have also dabbled in mug, bag, cushion, notebook, t-shirt and greeting card design at the same time.
+I have stores at Etsy, notonthehighstreet.com, Redbubble, Society6 and TeePublic, which cover an extraordinarily wide range of products you can get my designs on (shower curtain?
+Duvet cover?).
+My latest addition is my store at Thortful, where you can purchase greeting cards of various sizes and with optional gifts (chocolate, socks, notebooks).
+If you use my referral link you can get 30% off your order at Thortful.

 Fiona’s son was diagnosed with autism when he was 6 years old, and this has inspired her to write some books to help him.
 Her first book, ‘The Children’s Guide To Autism’ was her way of telling her son and his friends about his diagnosis, since he is a boy who loves to read.
 It was published on Amazon in World Autism Awareness Week 2015.